ProjectUnifree/unifree/README.md

 * :exclamation: :exclamation: Migrate Unity assets to GoDot
 * :exclamation: :exclamation: Migrate Unity assets to Cocos2d
-* What other engineers should be implemented?
+* What other engines should be implemented?

 #### Source Migration

 * Experiment with ChatGPT prompts for better code translation
 * Add prompts/configs to migrate to Cocos2d
-* What other engineers should be implement?
+* What other engines should be implemented?

 #### Framework